 - Population of the Columbia metro area is projected to exceed 900,000 residents by 2030.

-As the economy in Columbia continues to recover, the BLS reports that employment sectors showing the fastest signs of growth include construction, manufacturing, trade and transportation, and professional and business services.
+As the economy in Columbia continues to recover, the BLS reports that employment sectors showing the fastest signs of growth include construction, manufacturing, trade and transportation, education and healthcare, and leisure and hospitality.